larrytheliquid/scotrubyconf/1-intro.md

 type to interface with another library that uses the bigger type

-notice that this specialized type is essentially an implicit test for all functions using it... all those functions will only work for GoodDays
+notice that this specialized type is essentially an implicit test for all functions using it... all those functions will only work for GoodDays... and they are implicit tests because they are verified to be coverage complete

 notice that constructors across multiple types can have same names, and can be differentiated by the type signature they are in